jca02266/lha/README.md

 lha c -x '*.o' -x='*.a' -x'*.c' src.lzh src
 ```

-The option parsing code has been reconstruct so that you can specify something like
+The source of command line parser has been reconstruct.
-The usage of this version is as follows
+The usage of the autoconf version is as follows:

 ```
 usage: lha [-]<commands>[<options>] [-<options> ...] archive_file [file...]